very-scary-scenario/nkd.su/docs/setup.rst

 .. [#collectstatic] At the moment, some of the tests fail if you don't run ``python manage.py collectstatic`` first.
-That's not ideal, but it does mean that we can make sure none of the javascript or CSS build pipelines we use in production are broken, so I'm not treating fixing this as a high priority.
+That's not ideal, but it does mean that we can make sure none of the javascript or CSS build pipelines we use in production are broken, so I'm not prioritising fixing this.